30 Things Your Dog Wishes You Knew

 Eating poop is pretty normal for me

 Don’t freak out, but I don’t hate eating poop.
 I actually kind of like it.
 Feces are definitely not the best thing for me to eat, but in most cases, they won’t harm my health.
 Don’t worry too much.
+Know about these ways your dog may be asking you for help.

 I need to try out beds just like you